socalswami17/swamibot/README.md

 ## swamibot

+### Vision
 a slack bot that responds to slash commands:
 * written in python fastapi,
 * running on gunicorn/gevent,
 * in a container deployed from helm/argocd,
 * to azure kubernetes

+### Current Status
+* a hello world python api in fastapi,
+* running on gunicorn/uvicorn,
+* in a container deployed from helm/argocd,
+* to kind locally

+### Roadmap
+1. get a public domain, and a trusted tls certificate
+2. deploy to azure kubernetes, verify the ingress
+3. implement the python slack bot endpoints
+4. write unit tests in tox/pytest
+5. write the argocd application yaml

 ## Installation